 By then, a Singapore company started selling menstrual cups, so I purchased the Super Jennie (Large).
 Why Large?
 I thought that perhaps my flow was getting heavy, hence the leaks.
 Sadly, after a few months, a micro tear occurred in the Super Jennie.
 I realised it when a slight sharp pain occurred when wearing the Super Jennie.
 Closer inspection revealed the micro tear.
 So this cup was retired.

 - Freedom Cup

 Not wanting to spend lot after splashing a bomb on the Super Jennie, I discovered the Freedom Cup, SGD30.
 Sadly leaks still occur.
-Research revealed that some women simply just leak no matter water, so I felt resigned to it.
+Research revealed that some women simply just leak no matter what, so I felt resigned to it.